President George Washington set a precedent of non-intervention in European affairs, a trend that lasted into the 20th century.

 British officials thought this act would be celebrated in the colonies because tea would be cheaper despite maintaining the import tax.
 However the law carried unintended consequences that prompted colonial outrage.

 By allowing East India to directly sell its tea to colonial consignees, nearly all other tea-related business was undercut.
 Merchants buying cheaper, smuggled tea faced financial ruin under this new law.
 Also, merchants not politically connected enough to be appointed as consignees also faced ruin.
 And even worse, many feared that if this system could be imposed for tea, it could be extended to other goods as well.
-This helped resurrect the old dispute over whether or not members of Parliament had the power to tax colonists who did not elect them.
+This helped resurrect the old dispute over whether members of Parliament had the power to tax colonists who did not elect them.

 Many colonists argued that retaining the importation tax was an unnecessary provocation.
 The North ministry countered that the tax was necessary to pay colonial officials’ salaries.
 In addition, retaining the tax was a symbolic gesture demonstrating the power of the British government over the colonies.
 This symbol, more than the tax itself, prompted outrage in America.
 Colonists assembled to discuss not only boycotting the tea but preventing it from being delivered altogether.